raspberrypilearning/rpg/en/step_4.md

-## Adding items to collect

-Let’s leave items in the rooms for the player to collect as they move through the maze.
+## Add enemies

+This game is too easy!
+Let’s add enemies to some rooms that the player must avoid.

 --- task ---

-Adding an item into a room is easy, you can just add it to a room's dictionary.
-Let’s put a key in the hall.
+Adding an enemy to a room is as easy as adding any other item.
+Let’s add a hungry monster to the kitchen:

-Remember to put a comma after the line above the new item, or your program won’t run!

 --- code ---
 ---